K3KDW/WildernessProtocolExtended/README.md

 **Leave room in a conversation for others to speak.** This is critical when emergency/priority communication is trying to break through a casual chat.

 It is always legal to listen to these radio frequencies.
 For normal use a license is required to transmit on Amateur (ham) Radio and GMRS frequencies but EMERGENCY USE REQUIRES NO LICENSE.
-It is highly recommended to get the appropriate license for the frequency you plan to use because you will gain important proficiency with your equipment and you can legally use the radio for non emergency use.
+It is highly recommended to get the appropriate license for the frequency you plan to use because you will gain important proficiency with your equipment and you can legally use the radio for non-emergency use.
 Emergency use is always legal.

 Similarly, though some radios are not normally legal for use on certain frequencies, such as the Baofeng UV-5R on GMRS, emergency use is legal and all means of helping others is encouraged.
 UV-5R owners should monitor 146.52 and GMRS/FRS 19 and respond to emergencies.
 Transmitting on GMRS/FRS 19 on an unauthorized radio and without a license is legal for emergency use.

 **CTCSS, DTC, PL, etc. tones are not to be used.** If you don't know what these are, you're probably good to go.

 The frequencies chosen coincide with calling frequencies and commonly used channels because they are likely to be monitored by a larger user base.
-Non emergency/priority communication can move to another frequency or channel.
+Non-emergency/priority communication can move to another frequency or channel.

 ### Prepare a layered communications plan.
 Cell phones are the primary choice for many so a redundant cell phone is helpful but this is not a layered plan and infrastructure issues may impact both.
-True layering means having multiple, indepentend technologies available and a plan to use them with others.
+True layering means having multiple, independent technologies available and a plan to use them with others.
 Personal Locator Beacons (PLBs) and Satellite Messengers may be a better fit for your needs and should be researched carefully.
 There are pros and cons to any approach so consider each technology and procedure carefully but plan at least 2 methods of communication even while at home.
 Home internet works independently of your cell phone but when you are away from home your internet and phone are now essentially a single point of failure.
 Cell towers do go out on a mass scale after all...

 ### Differences from the original Wilderness Protocol
 Time slots go around the clock instead of 07:00 - 19:00 local time